BBC news crew went searching for convicted child molester. They found him in Modesto.

 Jim Torbett is a founder and former coach with the Celtic Boys Club soccer club, according to the BBC story by Mark Daly.
 He faces and denies fresh allegations of abusing young players, the story says.

-Daly wrote last month he attempted to confront Torbett, 69, at home in Scotland but was told by neighbors he was abroad.
+Daly wrote last month that he attempted to confront Torbett, 69, at home in Scotland but was told by neighbors he was abroad.
 Daly last week got a tip that Torbett was in the United States.
-Daly and cameraman Alan Harcus tracked him to Modesto, where they observed him working in the garden and washing cars at a home.
+He and cameraman Alan Harcus tracked Torbett to Modesto, where they observed him working in the garden and washing cars at a home off Scenic Drive.

-The BBC team followed Torbett and a man identified as William Gilbert to the McHenry Village shopping center and confronted them outside Village Cleaners.
+The BBC team followed Torbett and a resident of the home, William Gilbert, to the shopping center and confronted them outside Village Cleaners.
 In a video posted with the story, Daly asks Torbett to respond to the allegations of abusing youth and of using his position with the Celtic Boys Club as a front for his pedophiliac activities.
 Torbett responds only that he’ll answer the allegations in court.

+At home with his wife Tuesday morning, Gilbert said Torbett is a close family friend of 20 years and is in Modesto visiting them.
+He said Torbett has been “a father figure to both my brother and me” since their police sergeant father died decades ago.

+Torbett never admitted to the crimes for which he was convicted, Gilbert said, and the family and many others in Scotland believe he is not guilty.

 Torbett is traveling on an Esta, a visa waiver that allows a maximum stay of 90 days, according to Daly’s story.
 “Any convictions, spent or otherwise, are supposed to be declared to the U.S. Embassy when filling out the form.